kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 type ListenerEntryStatus struct {
 	// Name is the name of the Listener that this status corresponds to.
 	Name SectionName `json:"name"`

+	// Port is the network port that this listener is listening on.
+	Port PortNumber `json:"port"`

 	// SupportedKinds is the list indicating the Kinds supported by this
 	// listener.
 This MUST represent the kinds an implementation supports for